mattybae/breast-cancer-classifier/README.md

 ## Results

-- **Logistic Regression** achieved an accuracy of 0.98, with precision/recall of 0.98/0.98 for malignant and 0.99/0.99 for benign cases on the test set. [conversation_history:1]
+- **Logistic Regression** achieved an accuracy of 0.98, with precision/recall of 0.98/0.98 for malignant and 0.99/0.99 for benign cases on the test set.
-- **Random Forest** achieved an accuracy of 0.96, with precision/recall of 0.95/0.93 for malignant and 0.96/0.97 for benign cases on the test set. [conversation_history:1]
+- **Random Forest** achieved an accuracy of 0.96, with precision/recall of 0.95/0.93 for malignant and 0.96/0.97 for benign cases on the test set.

 ## Conclusion

-In this dataset, tumour size (e.g. mean radius in millimetres) is positively associated with malignancy, with larger tumours more likely to be classified as malignant.
-Logistic Regression and Random Forest models both achieved good predictive performance on this classification task. [file:22]
+In this dataset, tumour size (mean radius in millimetres) is positively associated with malignancy, with larger tumours more likely to be classified as malignant.
+Logistic Regression and Random Forest models were both shown to be good predictors for tumour type.

 ## File

 - `breast_cancer_prediction_classifier_model.ipynb`: EDA, preprocessing,
-  model training, and evaluation. [file:22]
+  model training, and evaluation.